Skip to main content

 Description: Oregon educators Katie Medart and Rachel Sager started a grassroots movement, “I Resolve,” to speak out on gender identity education policy and offer solutions that would allow teachers to continue teaching without violating their conscience and that would respect the rights of parents.
 After posting a video on their own website promoting their organization and proposed policy solutions, officials at Grants Pass School District 7 suspended, and then terminated, them for speaking out.

-“Public schools can’t retaliate against educators for expressing opinions on fundamental issues of public concern—like gender identity education policy—that implicate the freedoms of teachers, parents, and students,” said ADF Legal Counsel Mathew Hoffmann.
-“Educators don’t give up their First Amendment rights at the schoolhouse gate.
-Advocating for solutions they believe in should not cost them their jobs, especially when it comes to education policy, a topic on which they are uniquely qualified to speak.
+“Educators are free to express opinions on fundamental issues of public concern—like gender identity education policy—that implicate the freedoms of teachers, parents, and students,” said ADF Legal Counsel Mathew Hoffmann, who will be arguing before the court.
+“Educators don’t give up their First Amendment rights at the schoolhouse gate, and public schools can’t retaliate against speech with which they disagree.
+Advocating for solutions they believe in should not cost teachers their jobs, especially when it comes to education policy, a topic on which they are uniquely qualified to speak.
 Teachers should be free to advocate for the good of their students.
-We are grateful for the many groups and individuals who have united in support of these fundamental freedoms.”
+We are urging the 9th Circuit to make clear that government employers can’t discipline someone for expressing her views on such an important issue.”

 Sager and Medart have been in the education field for many years, including at North Middle School in Grants Pass.
 Sager served as assistant principal, and Medart taught science there.
 Together, they started a grassroots organization “I Resolve” to propose gender identity education policy proposals that respect the rights of students, parents, and teachers.
 The educators were forced to file a lawsuit against the school district for violating their rights to free speech and religious freedom.
 The district court ruled against them, prompting their appeal.